RaoThotakura/standards/Readme.md

 Session Metadata Management (XACML Approach).

-Note: For more hypothetical navigate to the wiki section of the repository.
+Note: For more hypothetical enlargement, navigate to the wiki section of the repository.